Tyson3101/Auto-Youtube-Shorts-Scroller/README.md

 # [Auto-Youtube-Shorts-Scroller](https://github.com/Tyson3101/Auto-Youtube-Shorts-Scroller)

-# I NO LONGER OWN THIS EXTENSION ):

 ## A Chrome Extension/Bookmarklet that adds an auto-scroll feature on Youtube so you can watch Shorts without the need to touch your mouse.

 <img src="./extension/img/autoYTScrollerIcon128.png"/>